KhaledHumood/Arduino-Based-Wirelessr-Proning-Detection-System-for-Covid-19-Patients/README.txt

 Please refer to the paper for circuit and connection guidance

-The work is publushed in IEEE SENSORS 2021 conference. please cite the paper when using the code
+The work is publushed in IEEE ICECS 2021 conference. please cite the paper when using the code

 Paper: